UAE visit visa approvals are rising; here’s why

 Travel agents said there is a huge increase in visit visa bookings during the Dubai Shopping Festival

-Of late, approval of visit visas is seeing a rise with applicants increasingly providing all necessary documents. say travel industry executives.
-Visitors coming to the UAE are required to carry a return air ticket, proof of accommodation and a certain amount of funds.
+Lately, approval of visit visas has been on the rise, with applicants increasingly providing all necessary documents, say travel industry executives.
+Visitors coming to the UAE are required to carry a return air ticket, proof of accommodation, and a certain amount of funds.

-Travel agents say the majority of visit visas were being rejected as applicants failed to meet legal requirements.
-However, awareness campaigns by the authorities as well as travel agents have pushed visitors into following the regulations and have their visas issued.
+The majority of visit visas were being rejected as applicants failed to meet legal requirements, according to travel agents.
+However, awareness campaigns by the authorities as well as travel agencies have pushed visitors to follow the regulations.

 The UAE, especially Dubai, receives millions of tourists every year.
-The number of tourists from rich countries is growing in numbers, resulting in higher spending by tourists locally.
-Dubai received 16.79 million tourists during the first 11 months of 2024, which is an increase of 9 per cent.
+The number of tourists from rich countries is growing, resulting in higher spending by tourists locally.
+Dubai received 16.79 million tourists during the first 11 months of 2024, an increase of 9 per cent.
 Western Europe was the top source region, accounting for 20 per cent of the total number of visitors.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Sheras Sharaf, operations manager at Arab World Tourism, said his firm has seen the visit visa approval rate rise by about 5-6 per cent in the last quarter of 2024.
+Sheras Sharaf, operations manager at Arab World Tourism, said his firm saw the approval rate of visit visas rise by about 5-6 per cent in the last quarter of 2024.
 This is significantly higher than the "1-2 per cent" increase his company has traditionally seen per quarter.

 Rikin Sheth, assistant vice-president, B2C at Musafir.com, said there were rejections but travel agencies have been educating customers to attach genuine accommodation hotel and flight details.